 In this explainer, we will learn how to find the indefinite integral of exponential and reciprocal functions .

-Indefinite integrals of exponential and logarithmic functions have many real-world applications as the functions are used in mathematical models to describe population growth, cell growth, and radioactive decay.
+Indefinite integrals of exponential and reciprocal functions have many real-world applications as the functions are used in mathematical models to describe population growth, cell growth, and radioactive decay.